St. Louis, MO Alcohol and Drug Use Statistics

 Amanda Luckett Murphy Hopewell Centers

-At Amanda Luckett Murphy Hopewell Centers, Missourians can take advantage of top-tier substance misuse and mental health disorder treatments, including medication-assisted treatment (MAT) and outpatient programming, as well as walk-in crisis intervention services.
+At Amanda Luckett Murphy Hopewell Centers, Missourians can take advantage of top-tier substance abuse and mental health disorder treatments, including medication-assisted treatment (MAT) and outpatient programming, as well as walk-in crisis intervention services.
 The multidisciplinary treatment team can provide intake and assessments and give referrals to community services outside of their programs.

 Queen of Peace Center at Cathedral

 Women with families can seek treatment at Queen of Peace Center at Cathedral, a faith-based rehab.
-They provide a full continuum of care for those experiencing mental health and substance misuse disorders, with a focus on holistic healing for the entire family, including long-term aftercare services and inpatient residential and outpatient services.
+They provide a full continuum of care for those experiencing mental health and substance abuse disorders, with a focus on holistic healing for the entire family, including long-term aftercare services and inpatient residential and outpatient services.
 Inpatient admission priority is reserved for women who are pregnant and need substance use treatment.

 Addiction Treatment Settings